 September 2010

-During 2010, the road was very quiet due to the construction on the Taylor Highway on the Alaska side of this route so we took the chance of not impeding others so I could take some pictures of the Yukon River and Dawson City from the west side of the river.
+During 2010 the highway wasn't busy due to the construction on the Alaska side of this route so I was able to stop on the highway and take pictures of the Yukon River and Dawson City.

 View of Dawson City from the west side of the Yukon River -